AlexBlandin/alexblandin.github.io/AISI-Proposal/pricing.md

 >
 > This also applies to models that are already using a single GPU.
 By shrinking your model with RETRO’s database, requests get served faster, meaning more GPU bang for your buck.
 Instead of serving 60 req / hour on a single GPU, you’re serving 600+, just for a little extra CPU RAM.
 >
 > FAISS has the ability to memory map an index, which allows you to read it directly from disk instead of allocating RAM for it.
 This is slightly slower, of course, but probably worth the trade.
-(Thanks rom1504.)

 - Expected Hardware Requirements (Initial Pass)
+  - minimum 20 TB HDD or SSD storage, ideally 40–80+ TB SSD storage (not including redundancy/spares)
-  - 20+ TB storage (size of RETRO embeddings, bigger vector DB & indices is good price/performance)
+    - 20 TB RETRO embeddings, but scaling storage for vector DB & indices is a cost-effective uplift
-    - "best" managed as a JBOD, but ~4 HDDs (or SSDs) are easy to fit in a workstation/server
+    - "best practice" is a JBOD, but 20 TB as ~4 HDDs (or SSDs) easily fits in a workstation/server
-      - JBOD: "just a bunch of disks"
+      - JBOD: "just a bunch of disks", secondary chassis with disks, data plane, power, and networking
       - we will want some measure of redundancy (ZFS/RAID and cold spares for resilver/rebuild)
-      - backups will need to be handled, Backblaze could be a good "quick and dirty" approach
+      - backups will need to be handled, cloud is an option ($6/TB/month Backblaze/B2)
-  - ideally 256 GB RAM, minimum 64-128 GB, ECC RDIMMs are a must
+  - ideally 256–512 GB DRAM, minimum 128 GB, ECC RDIMMs are a must, can scale to 1–2 TB DRAM
-  - ideally 32-64 vCPUs, potentially, minimum 24 vCPUs (16 cores or 8+16 cores)
+  - ideally 32–64 vCPUs (16–32 cores, SMT/Hyper-threading), minimum 24 vCPUs (12 cores)
   - sufficient bandwidth
-  - 1x 20 GB GPU should suffice, can spot rent 4-8+ GPU configs if needed (AI/GPU cloud)
+  - 1x 20 GB VRAM GPU should suffice, can spot rent 4–8+ GPU configs if needed (AI/GPU cloud)
 - Example "one box" workstation pricing
   - Stone (without VAT) (and no GPU! so not even "one box")
     - £3264.68 Lenovo ThinkStation P620